KEK-SBRC-CryoEM/gotocloud/rln_external/bfactor_plot/readme.md

 - Resolved **matplotlib UserWarning** regarding setting tick labels before setting ticks on `ax2` and `ax3`.
 - Improved default parameter loading from **Refine3D** and **PostProcess** `job.star` files, with parameter priority order: `terminal > yaml > job.star`.

-### Core Functionality
-The core functionality for computing the **B-factor** has **not** been changed or refactored.
-The improvements focus mainly on input handling and script compatibility.